nathanspecht/fedup/docs/phases/phase5.md

-# Phase 5: Reminders and Garbage Collection
+# Phase 5: Mark an article as read or hidden, Organize Collections (1 day)

 ## Rails
 ### Models